 Alicia Drummond – Founder, Teen Tips

-Alicia is a BACP accredited therapist, parent coach, speaker, author and, most importantly, a mother.
+Alicia is a BACP accredited psychotherapist, parent coach, speaker, author and, most importantly, a mother.

-She works with over a hundred schools delivering talks and workshops to help parents, staff and pupils deepen their understanding of adolescence and promote emotional health and wellbeing.
+She works with over a 150 schools, delivering webinars, talks, workshops and online resources via our Wellbeing Hub, to help parents, staff and pupils deepen their understanding of adolescence, and promote emotional health and wellbeing.